Feedback Lunch: Learned Feedback Codes for Secure Communications: RD Feedback Wiretap Code Simulation Results

 \subsection{Comparisons with Existing Feedback Codes}

-We next compare the proposed WTC-Lightcode with other feedback codes, such as WTC-SK and WTC-PB that also exhibit a free lunch property.
+We next compare the proposed WTC-Lightcode with other feedback codes, namely WTC-SK and WTC-PB that also exhibit a feedback lunch property.
 For example, we observe $\Lambda_{(3, 4, 9, 0)} = 4.15$ for WTC-SK, slightly below WTC-Lightcode ($4.48$).
 We set $q - k = 1$ with message length $k = 3$ and blocklength $n = 9$, which leverages the randomness introduced by the security layer while maintaining high BLER performance.
-We depict reliability and information leakage performance in Fig.~\ref{fig:performance}.
-We observe that {WTC-Lightcode performs better at low SNRs in both BLER and information leakage, while WTC-\gls{pb} outperforms WTC-Lightcode in BLER at high SNRs, achieves lower leakage than WTC-Lightcode, and is thus the preferred choice in that regime.} {Moreover, WTC-SK exhibits worse BLER performance than WTC-Lightcode, while achieving similar information leakage to WTC-\gls{pb}.
-This follows because WTC-SK and WTC-\gls{pb} are identical during the first $n-1$ rounds, and in the final round, both transmit only the estimated error from previous rounds instead of the message $\mathbf{M}$.
+We depict reliability and information leakage performance in Figure~\ref{fig:performance}.
+We observe that {WTC-Lightcode performs better at low SNRs in both BLER and information leakage, while WTC-PB outperforms WTC-Lightcode in BLER at high SNRs, achieves lower leakage than WTC-Lightcode, and is thus the preferred choice in that regime.} {Moreover, WTC-SK exhibits worse BLER performance than WTC-Lightcode, while achieving similar information leakage to WTC-PB.
+This follows because WTC-SK and WTC-PB are identical during the first $n-1$ rounds, and in the final round, both transmit only the estimated error from previous rounds instead of the message $\mathbf{M}$.
 In contrast, WTC-Lightcode is a nonlinear scheme that incorporates feedback from Eve, resulting in different information leakage.}